snaik7/salesforce-account-sapi/README.md

 2. No TLS for Salesforce Communication

+The Salesforce connector offers support for TLS communication between client and Salesforce API.
 - The application designed to run locally hence TLS feature is not implemented.
 However it can added in future for higher environments.

 3. Authentication for MuleSoft Ssalsforce Connector

+The Salesforce connector offers support for both Basic Authentication and OAuth2.
 - Basic Authentication
 - OAuth2 with grant types - password or JWT